alessioalex/ClientManager/README.md

 - Split contents of utils.js into multiple files (more specific categories)
 - Implement content-negotiation (return 406 Not Acceptable where needed) [this is present by default in Express 3.x, upgrade when it is stable enough]
-- Implement authentication and check authorization when modifying resources
+- Implement authentication and check authorization when modifying resources (OAuth maybe?)
 - Implement ETags properly for the /clients and /clients/:id GET routes

 ## Useful links that helped me while developing this app